Adrian Murrell: Regular season

+Playoffs

 Personal life

 His younger brother, Marques Murrell, was a defensive end on the Appalachian State University football team.
 He signed a contract with the New York Jets on November 7, 2007.

 His father, a career soldier, was a Command Sergeants Major at the time of his draft.
 Stationed at Ft.
 Bragg.
 Married to Tonia Peck Murrell.
 They have three children.